mmatschiner/panama/one_on_x_prior_test/README.md

 #### Summary

-The code in directory `scripts` was used to compare the performance of two different prior distributions for the Theta parameter of the multi-species coalescent model implemented in SNAPP.
+The code in directory `src` was used to compare the performance of two different prior distributions for the Theta parameter of the multi-species coalescent model implemented in SNAPP.

 #### Input